maibrittbergh/statisticalmanual/statisticalintroduction.md

 #### Prediction or statistical Inference?

-The overall assumption that there is any kind of relation between the discharge Value (Y) and the Time (X) we can write in a general form:
+The overall assumption that there is any kind of relation between the discharge Value (Y) and the Time (X) can be written in a general form:

 y= f(X)+ε (3.1)

-Independently of the example to analyze discharge data, f(X) is not known but fixed and ε is an error term, independetn of X and has zero as a mean.
+Independently of the example to analyze discharge data, f(X) is not known but fixed and ε is an error term, independent of X, and has zero as a mean.
 From f we learn what x can tell us about y.
-At this point it should be mentioned that f could be constructed of more than one input variable.
-In many cases estimating f is very important, like:
+At this point, it should be mentioned that f could be constructed of more than one input variable.
+In many cases estimating f is very important:

 1. For Prediction